Nishant R.

 These systems helped prove the useful, practical applications of AI, testifying to its value while paving the way for innovations of the future.

-Machine Learning and Statistical Approaches
+Machine Learning and Statistical Methods

-• k-nearest neighbor (k-NN), a simple and effective pattern recognition method
+• k-nearest neighbor (k-NN) a simple and effective pattern recognition method

-The Rise of Modern AI (2000s-Present)
+The Modern AI (2000s-Present)

 Big Data and Deep Learning

-AlphaGo, a product of DeepMind, was another major milestone in deep learning.
-It defeated the world champions in a highly intricate game of Go, showcasing the technology’s ability to tackle strategic, complex problems that many considered beyond the reach of AI.
+AlphaGo a product of DeepMind was another major milestone in deep learning.
+It beat the world champions in a very complex game of Go, showing the technology can solve strategic complex problems that many thought were beyond the reach of AI.

 AI in Everyday Life